dougeby/IntuneDocs/intune/endpoint-protection-windows-10.md

 	- **Configure storage of BitLocker recovery Information to AD DS** - Configure what parts of BitLocker recovery information are stored in Active Directory.
 Choose from:
 		- **Backup recovery passwords and key packages**
 		- **Backup recovery passwords only**
-	- **Require recovery information to be stored in AD DS before enabling BitLocker** - Enable this setting to stop users from turning on BitLocker unless the device is domain-joined, and BitLocker recovery information has been successfully stored in Active Directory.
+	- **Require recovery information to be stored in AD DS before enabling BitLocker** - Enable this setting to stop users from turning on BitLocker unless the device is domain-joined, and BitLocker recovery information is successfully stored in Active Directory.
 - **Enable pre-boot recovery message and URL** - Enable this setting to configure the message and URL that are displayed on the pre-boot key recovery screen.
 	- **Pre-boot recovery message** - Configure how the pre-boot recovery message displays to users.
 Choose from:
 		- **Use default recovery message and URL**